A random assortment of interesting sailing sites,

 Performance plastic composite catamaran designs by American Chris White

-are highly admired for performance, ergonomics, comfort.
+are highly admired for performance, ergonomics, comfort, and safety.

 Chris is one of the second generation of pioneers of Western multihulls.